almet/markdown-doc/articles/dependency-injection.md

 objects is now really simple, as setting a parameter, using setters, we'll talk about tests later).

-Now, our job (the Mum's one!) is to create and to pass the icecream to Alice.
+Now, our job (the Mum's one!) is to create and pass the icecream to Alice.
 To _inject_ is the correct word.
 Dependency injection is just that: call your setters or constructors, injecting the right objects when needed.
 So, let's go !